top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/20-intermediate-design-document-explicit-coord.md

     * Input: Communication is needed
     * Output: LED turn on or stay off
     * Subscribed topic:
         * LED_switch from LED-coordination, string message: on/ off
     * Published topics: None

-3. LED_detection:
+3.
-Depending on the algorithm implemented:
+    1. LED_detection: Depending on the algorithm implemented:
         * Input: camera_image (possibly after anti-instagram) and message indicating whether detection is needed
         * Output: LED detected/ LED not detected
         * Subscribed topic:
             * LED_to_detect from LED_coordination, string message: yes/ no
             * camera_image from anti-instragram, CompressedImage
         * Published topic:
             * string message: LED_detected/ no_LED_detected

-or
+    2. LED_detection: second option:
         * Input: camera_image (possibly after anti-instagram)
         * Output: LED detected/LED not detected with position and/or color and/or frequency
         * Subscribed topic:
             * LED_to_detect from LED_coordination, string message: yes/ no
             * camera_image from anti-instragram, CompressedImage
         * Published topic:
             * string message: LED_detected/ no_LED_detected with position and/or color and/or frequency

 A diagram of our nodes is shown below.